Crockpot Green Bean Casserole

 To prevent a watery consistency in the first place, make sure to drain your beans.
 Any excess moisture will be released into the dish, turning it soupy instead of rich and creamy.

-What to serve with Crockpot Green Bean Casserole?
+What to serve with Classic Green Bean Casserole?

 Perfect with Oven-Roasted Turkey during the holidays!
 It’s also fantastic with juicy grilled steak, fried chicken, or the Best Honey Butter Ham.